ajnesbit/nfl-scrapr-machine-learning/README.md

 # NFL model for predicting outcomes of contests

+## Objective

+The goal of this project is to find out which moving average statistics provide the best results for predicting outcomes of contests for their upcoming game.
+The intention of this is to apply the code to the upcoming season and analyze the results of the model in real time.

 ## Getting Started

 These instructions will help run the model (contained in the .ipynb file)